ionic-enterprise/ionic-training-decks/src/assets/data/markdown/photo-gallery-app.md

 * using the Capacitor API to access native mobile features
 * using Ionic Studio to layout a page
 * using Ionic Studio to modify the application's theme
+* using Angular services to encapsulate business logic